4 Questions to Guide You Through Giving Tuesday

 You might want the organization or person to know you gave, or maybe not!
 Many organizations will help you give anonymously, if you prefer.

-Once you’ve made your donation (online, or dropped the envelope into the mail) check the box beside the person/organization, and say a quick prayer of blessing: may the Lord guide and bless the use of that donation, and bring good fruit that will last and glorify Him!
+Once you’ve made your donation, say a quick prayer of blessing: may the Lord guide and bless the use of that donation, and bring good fruit that will last and glorify Him!
 (John 15:8)

 Generosity can be contagious!

-And did you know that generosity can be very contagious?
-While we don’t recommend sharing exact amounts of donations, letting others around you know that you’ve decided to participate in Giving Tuesday 2021 can encourage them to do the same.
-You might do this through simple word of mouth, sharing the ideas at dinner for your family/kids to hear, or even posting on social media to let others know – not for your glory (BAD idea) but to lift awareness.
-Let’s lift these ideas about generosity and invite other to join us in generating some beautiful outcomes!
+While we don’t recommend sharing exact amounts of donations, letting others around you know that you’ve decided to participate in Giving Tuesday can encourage them to do the same.
+You might do this through simple word of mouth, sharing the ideas at dinner for your family/kids to hear, or even posting on social media to let others know – not for your glory, but to lift awareness and invite others in.